Galley: Spanish galley fleet

 Spain maintained four permanent galley squadrons to guard its coasts and trade routes against the Ottomans, the French, and their corsairs.
-Together they formed the largest galley navy in the Mediterranean in the early 17th century.
+Together they formed the largest stable galley navy in the Mediterranean in the early 17th century.
 They were the backbone of the Spanish Mediterranean war fleet and were used for ferrying troops, supplies, horses, and munitions to Spain's Italian and African possessions.
-Galleys were also used in conjunction with sailing ships like galleons and carracks since their early times, as demonstrated by their Genoese admiral Andrea Doria.
+Galleys were also fielded in conjunction with sailing ships like galleons and carracks, such as in the relief of Coron, where their Genoese admiral Andrea Doria used galleys to assist his sailing ships in lack of wind.
 The Spanish also used galley forces for conflicts outside the Mediterranean, including deployments in their colonial possessions in the Caribbean and the Philippines to hunt pirates, and sporadically used them in the Netherlands and the Bay of Biscay.
+Their admiral Álvaro de Bazán the Elder also designed and built Atlantic galleasses, essentially galleons with rows, to hunt down pirates and foreign privateers.

-Among these, Spanish admiral Álvaro de Bazán the Elder designed and built potent Atlantic galleasses to hunt down privateers.
 Spain also sent galley squadrons to the Netherlands during the Eighty Years' War which successfully operated against Dutch forces in the enclosed, shallow coastal waters.
 From the late 1560s, galleys were also used to transport silver to Genoese bankers to finance Spanish troops against the Dutch uprising.
 Mediterranean galleasses and galleys were part of an invasion force of over 16,000 men under Álvaro de Bazán the Younger that conquered the Azores in 1583.
 During this conquest, captain Diego de Medrano is noted for innovating naval warfare techniques by enhancing the design of his galleys, becoming the first person to successfully cross the ocean with this type of galley.
 Around 2,000 galley rowers under the command of Medrano were on board ships of the famous 1588 Spanish Armada, though few of these actually made it to the battle itself.

-Outside European and Middle Eastern waters, Spain built galleys called periaguas to deal with pirates and privateers in both the Caribbean and the Philippines.
-Privateers specialized in countering piracy, the guarda costa, used periaguas to chase sailing ships against the wind or to conduct night attacks on them.
+At the end of the 17th century, galleys called periaguas were fielded to deal with foreign pirates and privateers in Spanish Caribbean.
+Spanish privateers specialized in countering piracy, the guarda costa, used periaguas to chase their sailing ships against the wind or to conduct night attacks on them.